Tyre industry pushes back against evidence of plastic pollution

 On its website, the consultancy says its work “is not influenced by the member companies of the (tyre) industry, nor by the trade associations”.

-The Tire Industry Project (TIP) – which is funded by 11 tyre companies, including Bridgestone Corp, The Goodyear Tire & Rubber Co , The Michelin Group and Continental AG - commissioned most of those assessments, according to the group’s website.
+The Tire Industry Project (TIP) – which is funded by 11 tyre companies, including Bridgestone Corp (5108.T), The Goodyear Tire & Rubber Co (GT.O), The Michelin Group MICO.PA and Continental AG (CONG.DE) - commissioned most of those assessments, according to the group’s website.

 The European Tyre and Rubber Manufacturers Association (ETRMA), an industry body lobbying European lawmakers, also commissioned a study authored by Cardno ChemRisk consultants.